erlwes/BitlockerRecoveryKeyToBarcode/README.md

 * Pros
   * They can fit the whole recoverykey in one QR-code.
 One could actually fit a whole command/script like `manage-bde -unlock c: [KEY]`.
-  * Since one only has to to one scan, the suffix enter/carriage return code applied by some scanners it not a problem
+  * Scaning suffix like enter/carriage return code applied by some scanners it not a problem, since everything fits in one scan
-  * If you have a 2D/CMOS reader - this is more reliable than barcodes
+  * If you have a 2D/CMOS reader, computer screens it not an issue at all, and lightingconditions etc. will not play a big role

 * Cons
   * They require 2D/CMOS scanners, so the old scanners you have lying around might not work, and buying one costs more